xpertopensourcegh/harness-core-ui/README.md

 ### Hotfix Process

+1. Find out which release branch you need to hotfix.
+You can do that checking the currently deployed version in the environment you want to hotfix.
+For eg. For UAT environment, you can hit https://uat.harness.io/ng/static/version.json to get the currently deployed version. (eg. `0.53.4`)
-1. Create a branch from the corresponding release branch (eg. `release/0.53.x`) which you want to hotfix
+2. Create a branch from the corresponding release branch (eg. `release/0.53.x`) which you want to hotfix
-2. Commit your changes on your branch
+3. Commit your changes on your branch
-3. Bump up the patch version in `package.json` (eg. 0.53.0 -> 0.53.1)
+4. Bump up the patch version in `package.json` (eg. 0.53.0 -> 0.53.1)
-4. Raise PR with these changes
+5. Raise PR with these changes
-5. When this PR gets merged, this [Jenkins job](https://jenkinsk8s.harness.io/view/UI-release/job/ng-ui-build-release/) will create a new build for you automatically
+6. When this PR gets merged, this [Jenkins job](https://jenkinsk8s.harness.io/view/UI-release/job/ng-ui-build-release/) will create a new build for you automatically
+7. Please inform Ops/QE team to deploy your new build, especially in QA, UAT or prod environment.
+8. Make sure to raise a PR with the same changes (minus the version bump) for `master` branch too.
+Otherwise your changes will get overriden with next deployment.